LennartFr/ALFTrading/README.md

 The best strategy for the beginner is therefore to minimize the risks of losing money while at the same time maximizing the chances of making money.
 We will spell this out as we go along

-7.2 Blackrock Alladin
-Aladdin is investment technology that brings efficiency and connectivity to institutional investors and wealth managers.
-The same technology that BlackRock relies on for investing, Aladdin provides clients with a common language across the investment lifecycle in both public and private assets and enables a culture of risk transparency among users.
-Aladdin technology empowers investors around the world to run with clarity.

 https://www.blackrock.com/aladdin